yassouali/fast.ai_notes/cutting_edge_DL/lecture10.md

 # T() == torch.from_numpy()
 ```

-## Language model
+##  4. <a name='Languagemodel'></a>Language model

 Let’s create our language model.
 Basic approach we are going to use is we are going to concatenate all of the documents together into a single list of tokens of length 24,998,320.
 That is going to be what we pass in as a training set.

-And like we've seen in the lecture 4, after concatenating the whole documents together, we divide them into 64 (batch size) section, and each step in the training process we take a number of words from each section, the number of words we take equal to the size of BPTT (back propagation through time), and it varies form an iteration to another to add some randomness, and for each training step, the inpus are matrix of size 64 x BPTT, and the target and of the same size but with a one word offset to the left.
+And like we've seen in the lecture 4, after concatenating the whole documents together, we divide them into 64 (batch size) sections, and each step in the training process we take a number of words from each section, the number of words we take equal to the size of BPTT (back propagation through time), and it varies form an iteration to another to add some randomness, and for each training step, the inpus are matrix of size 64 x BPTT, and the target and of the same size but with a one word offset to the left.

 For training, as per usual, after creating the model, setting the dataloaders, loading the weights, creatin the optimizer and setting the dropout rates (for different layers in the model), we call `learner.fit`.
 We do a single epoch on the last layer which is the embedding layer, given that a lot of words were not found in the wikitext vocabulary, so we need to learn them, then we’ll start doing a few epochs of the full model.